SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

     :const:`~pypet.pypetconstant.WRAP_MODE_NETLOCK` ('NETLOCK')

-        Similar to 'LOCK' but locks can be shared acrross a network.
+        Similar to 'LOCK' but locks can be shared across a network.
         Sharing is established by running a lock server that distributes locks to the individual processes.
         Can be used with SCOOP_ if all hosts have access to a shared home directory.
         Allows loading of data during runs.

+    :const:`~pypet.pypetconstant.WRAP_MODE_NETQUEUE` ('NETQUEUE')

+        Similar to 'QUEUE' but data can be shared across a network.
+        Sharing is established by running a queue server that distributes locks to the individual processes.

     If you don't want wrapping at all use :const:`pypet.pypetconstants.MULTIPROC_MODE_NONE` ('NONE').